Digestive Problems in Cats and Dogs

 Common causes of digestive problems

-Many pet owners have the misconception that animals are perfectly fine eating a diet consisting only of dry food -- or poor-quality food.
 Just like in humans, food quality is imperative for your pet’s health.
-Cheap food that’s poor quality can directly cause digestive upset as well as early health issues.
+Cheap food can directly cause digestive upset as well as early health issues.
 Ask your vet for healthy food recommendations, or visit a pet health food store.

-Also just like people, cats and dogs can have food allergies or sensitivities.
-Try different brands until you find one (or more) that sits well with your pet.
-If your pet has a sensitive stomach, ask your vet for a good recommendation of a food brand that’s specially formulated for GI problems.
+Just like people, cats and dogs can have food allergies or sensitivities.
+Try different brands until you find one that sits well with your pet.
+If your pet has a sensitive stomach, ask your vet for recommendations.

 5. Contaminated pet food